Balancing the Scale: NSF's Career-Life Balance Initiative

 Life always has been, and is now, a balancing act.
 Given the close linkages between academic researchers and academic institutions, it is appropriate for NSF to take a leadership role in finding ways forward along the career-life path.
 This website has been designed to consolidate – and highlight – NSF's efforts to clear the obstacles from the STEM Career-Life pathways leading from graduate education through to full professor.

 In general, NSF policies and procedures support the ability of project personnel to address personal issues such as dependent care.
 For example, existing Foundation-wide policies permit the extension of NSF awards for researchers who take a leave of absence for dependent care responsibilities, as well as the use of NSF award funds to replace project personnel during a leave of absence.
-Those standard provisions are described in the Frequently Asked Questions (FAQS) posted on this webpage.
+The NSF Proposal & Award Policies & Procedures Guide sets forth NSF guidance regarding cost extensions.